wildlifetrusts/nextdoornature/content/guides/en/types-of-community-group-england-and-wales.md

 title: Types of Community Group (England and Wales)
 summary: This guides explains the different types of group in England and Wales
 relatedGuides:
-  - Setting up a basic community group
+  - Setting up a Basic Community Group
 category: admin-and-info
+Category: admin-and-info
+customCall: How did you decide what sort of group to be?
+Tell us your story!
 ---
 ## An Unincorporated Association
 If you’re just a small group of volunteers, with no plans to employ staff or rent premises, this is the one for you.